-Damien hooks up with one of his friends-with-benefits, who rejects him because he’s got too much body hair down there, “like a monkey.”
+Damien hooks up with one of those friends-with-benefits, who rejects him because he’s got too much body hair down there, “like a monkey.”
 Time for the boys (Christophe) to get together for a waxing session.

 Men endure belittlement, discrimination, intellectual dismissal, brutish/selfish/dominating sex, ogling, catcalls and harassment and strip clubs where lithe, athletic men are the pole dancers.
-Boys headed off to high school wear belly-baring shirts and short shorts, objectified since birth.
+Boys headed off to high school wear belly-baring shirts and short shorts, lads objectified since birth.